Aash-Sasha/Math-programs-in-C/README.md

 # Math-programms-in-C
-Many Mathematical programs in c
+Many Mathematical programs in c with single input
 -------------------------------------------------
 LIST